 Removing skin cancer with Mohs surgery can be a lifesaving procedure.
 Unfortunately, it can sometimes leave behind damaged skin tissue.
 Restoring your skin is possible with post-Mohs skin cancer reconstruction surgery.
 Our Kansas City and Overland Park locations offer this important service to people who have skin defects caused by Mohs surgery.

-Our board-certified plastic surgeon can help you achieve an optimal cosmetic result.
+Our board-certified surgeons can help you achieve an optimal cosmetic result.
 To request a consultation, call 913-588-1227.
 You can also request an appointment online.
 We frequently see people from Overland Park, Kansas City and beyond for post-Mohs skin cancer reconstruction surgery.

 About post-Mohs skin cancer reconstruction surgery